Ynlay/100-days-of-code/log.md

 **Today's Progress**: Completed a couple of algorithm challenges + worked on the local weather app for freeCodeCamp.

+### Day 42: February 27

+**Today's Progress**: Started learning about SQL from soloLearn, completed lots of challenges.

 ### DAYS SKIPPED SO FAR : 13